Krishna4K2/Crafty/services/README.md

 ## 🔒 Security Notes

 - Services run with health checks and restart policies
-- Databases use default credentials (change for production)
+- Databases use default credentials (change for production in .env file)
+- **DO NOT commit .env file to GitHub** - it may contain sensitive data like passwords
+- Use strong passwords in production environments
 - No sensitive data is exposed in logs
 - All services communicate over internal Docker network